Mary Allan (British academic)

-Mary Miller Allan (1869 – 1947) was a British academic.
+Mary Miller Allan (12 August 1869 – 1 November 1947) was a Scottish academic and educator.
 From 1903 to 1935, she was Principal of Homerton College, Cambridge.

-Biography
+Early life and education

-Allan was born and raised in Glasgow, and educated at the University of St Andrews, graduating with a "Lady Literate in Arts" (LLA) degree in 1894 (before women were allowed to earn standard degrees at the university).
-She became principal of Homerton College, Cambridge in 1903.
-She appointed female lecturers, and became the first female president of the Training College Association in 1916.
+Allan was born and raised in Glasgow, the daughter of William Allan and Margaret Young.
+She was educated at the University of St Andrews, graduating with a Lady Literate in Arts (LLA) degree in 1894, which was the practice before women were allowed to earn standard degrees at the university.

+Career

+Allan was head teacher at the Higher Grade Central School in Leeds when she became principal of Homerton College, Cambridge in 1903.
+She succeeded John Horobin, though Horobin's widow Maud Brereton was acting principal after his death.
+Allan appointed female lecturers, and became the first female president of the Training College Association in 1916.
 She retired from Homerton in 1935.
+She was succeeded as principal by Alice Skillicorn.

-Death
+Death and legacy

-Mary Miller Allan died in 1947.
+Mary Miller Allan died in 1947 in Cambridge, at the age of 78.
 There is a Mary Allan Building at Cambridge, named in her memory.
 A 1919 portrait of Allan, by Hugh Goldwin Rivière, is in the college's collection.